Patching

 Dr. Paul Bradford

-Dr. Bradford has worked in the provincial Base Hospital program for 18 years and joined SWORBHP in October 2008 as a Local Medical Director.
+Dr. Bradford has worked in the provincial Base Hospital program for 19 years and joined SWORBHP in October 2008 as a Local Medical Director.
 He is an Emergency Physician, Trauma Team Leader and Critical Care Assistant.
-He is a Medical Director of Trauma at the Ouellette Site of Windsor Regional Hospital.
-Dr. Bradford attended medical school at Queen’s University, did his Family Medicine training in Sudbury, and his ER training at UWO; completing his Masters from RMC in Military Trauma System design.
-He has experience in Base Hospital and Trauma program accreditation review teams and as a Medical Director and Chief of ER.
-He has taught ATLS, ACLS, PHTLS, ITLS, Tactical Combat Casualty Care, and currently teaches in Paramedic and Physician Assistant Programs.
-LCol (Ret) Bradford has a military background with over twenty six years of service, 2 tours of duty peacekeeping, and was the Commanding Officer of 23 Field Ambulance for 5 years.
-He has certification in Aeromedical Transport, and Aviation Medicine.
+He is a Medical Director of Trauma at the Ouellette Site of Windsor Regional Hospital and was previously the Medical Director and Chief of the ED.
+Dr. Bradford attended medical school at Queen’s University, completed his Family Medicine training in Sudbury, and his ED training at UWO; completing his Masters in Defense Studies from Royal Military College in Military Trauma System design.
+He has experience in Base Hospital and Trauma program accreditation reviews.

 Dr. Sunil Mehta Patching Profile